kialo/moodle-mod_kialo/README.md

 2. Upload the ZIP file with the plugin code.
 You should only be prompted to add extra details if your plugin type is not automatically detected.
 3. Check the plugin validation report and finish the installation.
+4. In the plugin's settings, accept Kialo's terms of service.

 ### Installing manually ###